microsoft/pyright/docs/configuration.md

 Pyright settings can also be specified in a `[tool.pyright]` section of a “pyproject.toml” file.
 A “pyrightconfig.json” file always takes precedent over “pyproject.toml” if both are present.
 For a sample pyproject.toml file, see [below](configuration.md#sample-pyprojecttoml-file).

 Relative paths specified within the config file are relative to the config file’s location.
 Paths with shell variables (including `~`) are not supported.
-Paths within a the config file should generally be relative paths so the config file can be shared by other developers who contribute to the project.
+Paths within a config file should generally be relative paths so the config file can be shared by other developers who contribute to the project.

 ## Main Configuration Options